calvinrahmat/Ankasa/README.md

 </p>

 ## Description
-Ankasa is a flight ticket booking application project that was built and developed as a team.
-This application makes it easy for you to order airline tickets anywhere and anytime because it is based online.
-Built with React Js on the front, Node Js and Express Js on the back.
-The database used on this website is based on PostgreSQL which is operated using sequel.
-The features available on this website include flight search features, flight filters, and transit filters.
+Ankasa is a prototype for online flight ticket booking.
+This application was built with team.
+The CI/CD Process used Jenkins, Docker and Kubernetes.
+The frontend was built with ReactJS, Redux.
+The backend was built with NodeJS, ExpressJS and PostgreSQL.

 |  |  |  |
 | :---: | :---: | :---: |